Can GPT models Follow Human Summarization Guidelines? A Study for Targeted Communication Goals: Results

 \paragraph{DECODA}

-The results, as presented in Table~\ref{table:decoda_results}, reveal that the GPTs' performance lags behind that of the pre-trained model for both metrics.
-However, the difference in BERTScore is less pronounced than in ROUGE scores, and the \texttt{Baseline} prompt yields the best result for both GPTs.
+Results in Table~\ref{table:decoda_results} show that the \texttt{WordLimit} prompt produces the best outcomes for both GPT models.
+However, their performance still falls short of the pre-trained model across all metrics.
+The difference is less pronounced in the BERTScore than in the ROUGE scores.